GashinRS/Dou-Dizhu-Monte-Carlo/README.md

 # Dou-Dizhu-Monte-Carlo
 This is a university project made @Ghent-University.

-For this project we made a bot that plays [Dou Dizhu](https://en.wikipedia.org/wiki/Dou_dizhu), which is a popular Chinese card game.
+For this project we made a bot that plays [Dou Dizhu](https://en.wikipedia.org/wiki/Dou_dizhu), a popular Chinese card game.
 Our bot is based on the [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) algorithm and was made with [RLCard](https://rlcard.org/).
 We also made a simple visual interface to play against the bot.